Can government help companies innovate, or do they tend to get in the way instead?

 When I was living there I saw several initiatives to spur innovation and new industries, and I also saw a growing innovative spirit.
 One of the top innovation agencies in the world, WhatIf?! (primary focus on product/service innovations), is located there and the country is full of design talent to go with its heritage of invention.
 This is allowing the creation of new global leaders like Dyson and Tesco with the right stuff to become leaders across the globe instead of only across Britain.

-There is an interesting article on how Britain jumpstarts design.
+There is an interesting article on how Britain jumpstarts design (sorry, BusinessWeek unpublished it).
 America was the innovation leader in the last century.
 Who will be the innovation leader in this century?
 Will it be Britain, America, or someone else?

 Who do you think it will be?